Ready to explore Giant Douglas Fir Trail? Here's everything you need to know before you go!

 Trail Experience and Terrain

-The trail begins with a gentle but noticeable climb that gains 300 meters of elevation over its length.
-Don't let the numbers intimidate you – the ascent is well-graded and manageable for most hikers.
-The path winds upward through switchbacks that reveal different perspectives of the forest as you climb higher.
+The well-marked trail begins with a gentle but steady climb that gains 300 meters of elevation over its 1.2-kilometer length.
+Don't let the numbers intimidate you – the grade is manageable for most fitness levels, and the trail surface is well-maintained throughout.
+You'll encounter a mix of packed earth, wooden sections over wet areas, and occasional rocky patches that add variety without creating technical challenges.

 Wildlife and Forest Ecosystem